earldouglas/sbt-lit/src/sbt-test/sbt-lit/simple/src/main/lit/example/HelloWorld.md

 package example
 ```

-A couple of dependencies are needed:
+A few imports will be needed:

 ```scala
 import java.io.File